Welcome to the Tamworth Region

-Manilla is a Gamilaraay word meaning ‘winding river’, and the rivers are central to the character of the town.
+Manilla is a Gamilaraay word meaning ‘hunting ground winding river’, and the rivers are central to the character of the town.
 They make fantastic playgrounds for fishing, boating and camping.
 Warrabah National Park, Manilla Weir and Manilla Ski Gardens are favourite places among locals.
 Split Rock Dam and Lake Keepit are water storage areas also popular for water sports.

 Top Five Experiences

 - Sign up for a paragliding lesson with Godfrey Weness, Australia’s most experienced pilot and world distance record holder (335km).
 Weness established Mount Borah as one of the world’s best and safest flying sites, and it was the venue for the Paragliding World Championships in 2007.
 If you prefer, simply watch others decorate the sky with dozens of colourful sails and enjoy the magnificent vista.
 Click here for more info